dmenne/brmspack/Readme.md

 ## Correct skeleton defaults

-_Added later: See also [Ben Goodrich's](http://discourse.mc-stan.org/t/brms-without-recompile-sample/3090/2) view into the future with GNU make._
+_Added later_: See also [Ben Goodrich's](http://discourse.mc-stan.org/t/brms-without-recompile-sample/3090/2) view into the future with GNU make.

 Now comes the not so amusing part, correcting the inconsistencies of the Stan skeleton; some have been reported by [Paul Brückner](https://github.com/stan-dev/rstantools/issues/19), things might have improved in versions of rstantools >1.4.0.